 Financial Ratios Comparison

-The following table presents a comparison of key financial ratios for Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA) as of the latest available data.
+The following table presents a comparative analysis of key financial ratios for Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA) based on the most recent data available.

 | Metric | CSCO | CMCSA |